Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 It especially started generating more attention after the series A investment of $22M it received in January 2022.
 It offers a fairly basic solution to educate users and take some lift off the shoulders of the customer support team on a small budget, but it might not be giving you the best bang for your buck.

-With Stonly, you can create Help Centers and Knowledge Bases that are much more engaging compared to the traditional ones.
+Stonly helos you creste Help Centers and Knowledge Bases that are much more engaging compared to the traditional ones that are just chunks of writing piled up on a website..

 Stonly onboarding offers step-by-step instructional guides that you can add images inside to illustrate your topic better, and the content of these step guides can be optimized based on end-user segments and preferences.